NelsonPython/CTF_SIVBGR_2024/diffie_hellman.md

 This will give you the decrypted message in human-readable form if the original encrypted message was ASCII text.
 To perform a bitwise XOR operation between each byte of the encrypted message and the shared secret key (47), we'll first convert the hexadecimal values of the encrypted message to decimal, then XOR each with the decimal value of 47 (which is 2F in hexadecimal), and finally convert the results back to hexadecimal.

-Here's the Python code to perform this operation:
+Here's the Python code to perform this operation.
+I copied this to xor_it.py

 ```python
 # Encrypted message in hexadecimal